TwoBitCoders/jx/README.md

 **jx** makes JSON manipulation easy and accessible directly from your terminal.

-All examples assume you're using a Bash shell.
+All examples assume you're using a Bash shell, you are always passed variable 'x', it's value is the result of parsing your JSON.

-Note: for PowerShell Users on Windows:
-Set-ExecutionPolicy -ExecutionPolicy Unrestricted

 - **Extract a Field**:
     ```sh